 SMART expands capacity with a three-car train running four round trips daily

-SMART has added an extra car to some of its most popular weekday trips to provide more room for the heaviest crowds of commuters, many of whom bring bicycles on board the trains.
+SMART has added an extra car to some of its most popular trips to provide more room for the heaviest crowds of commuters, many of whom bring bicycles on board the trains.

 The transit agency, which began service in late August, earlier this month started operating a three-car train during four round trips each day.
 Sonoma-Marin Area Rail Transit officials said the addition of the third car - trains usually travel in pairs - has proved popular among riders, and the system may expand the larger service to other runs later.

 “We waited a few months to see how our ridership would settle out on all of the different trips,” said Deb Fudge, the mayor of Windsor and chairwoman of SMART’s board of directors.
 “So we evaluated the trips that could really use a third train, both for riders and also for bicyclists.”

 SMART’s three-car train makes eight trips on the 43-mile line between northern Santa Rosa and San Rafael, according to Jeanne Mariani-Belding, a spokeswoman for the transit agency.
 The three-car train departs southbound from the Sonoma County Airport at 4:19 a.m., 7:19 a.m., ?2:19 p.m. and 5:19 p.m., Mariani-Belding said.
 It leaves northbound from San Rafael at 5:59 a.m., 8:59 a.m., 3:59 p.m. and 6:59 p.m., she said.

 While the standard pairs allow passengers to travel directly between each car, riders on the three-car trains cannot leave the extra car until the train is stopped.
 The third car has a restroom but no snack bar, since the cars are designed to include only one of those.